ava-labs/hypersdk/README.md

 the `hypersdk` may call concurrently (may invoke on other transactions in the same block) at any time prior/during block execution.
 Most `hypervms` perform signature verification in this function and save any state lookups for the full `Auth.Verify` (which has access to state, unlike `AsyncVerify`).
-The generic support for perfoming certain stateless activities during execution can greatly reduce the e2e verification time of a block when running on powerful hardware.
+The generic support for performing certain stateless activities during execution can greatly reduce the e2e verification time of a block when running on powerful hardware.